-swissuniversities and Springer Nature have concluded an Open Access agreement, which came into force on January 1st, 2020.
+swissuniversities and Springer Nature have concluded a second Open Access agreement, which came into force on January 1st, 2023.

 Update from March 2nd, 2022

 Conclusion of the negotiations in 2021 coincided with the start of preparations for the next round of negotiations, and the plenary assembly of swissuniversities approved an updated negotiation mandate on February 3rd, 2022, which ties in with the previous negotiation objectives.

 As announced in August, the allocation for articles included in the contract with Springer Nature has now been reached.
 This means that, up to the end of the year, researchers from the participating institutions can no longer publish their articles for free via Open Access.
 Researchers may approach their institutions to discuss the alternatives available.
 A new allocation for free Open Access articles will apply again from January 2022.

 After 20 months, it is clear that the agreement with Springer Nature has been very well received.
 The researchers from the participating institutions are publishing a great deal of material, which is a good sign on the journey towards 100% Open Access for 2024.
 However, this also means that, contrary to expectations, the allocation for the contractually agreed articles for 2021 will not be sufficient through to the end of the year, and the maximum limit for included articles will probably be reached in October 2021.
 A new allocation is available again for 2022, so articles can be published under the contract once more from January 2022 at the latest without any additional APC costs.

 The agreement for 2020-2022 is publicly accessible and can be found on the website of the Consortium of Swiss Academic Libraries.